 As a means of controlling seaward encroachment of residential structures on a beach to ensure maximum public access and minimize wave hazards and adverse effects to coastal processes and shoreline sand supply, the Commission has, in past permit actions, developed the "stringline" policy.
 The stringline limits the seaward extension of a structure to a line drawn between the nearest corners of adjacent structures.
-In the case of this project, the development, as proposed, will be located seaward of the stringline and will result in the seaward encroachment of residential development on Carbon Beach.
-The applicant has submitted project plans that show an incorrectly drawn deck stringline that would allow for the project to extend beyond the appropriate deck stringline.
-The actual deck stringline, as drawn from the decks/patios located on the neighboring properties, is located landward of the proposed deck location.
-Therefore, to ensure that the proposed development is located landward of the correct stringline, consistent with past Commission action, Special Condition Thirteen (13) requires the applicant to submit revised project plans deleting all portions of the proposed deck that would be located seaward of the correct stringline, as shown on Exhibit 4.
+In the case of this project, the development, as proposed, will be located landward of the stringline and will not result in the seaward encroachment of residential development on Carbon Beach.